ajavamind/Processing-Cardboard/README.md

 ## Processing-Android Modifications

- * Modified the Processing-Android core Library to work directly with the Gooble VR SDK for Android (Cardboard).
+ * Modified the Processing-Android core Library to work directly with the Google VR SDK for Android (Cardboard).

  * PApplet extends GvrActivity